josecannete/actual-fintoc/README.md

 # Roadmap

 I would like to:
-- Create some initial categories for the transactions.
 - Create a way to automatically categorize transactions based on their description.
 - Properly handle the Payees of the transactions.
 I decided to ignore them for now, but it would be nice to have them properly managed.